developer-zebra/developer-zebra-site/src/devicetracker/2-1/guide/about/index.md

   <tr>
     <td style="text-align:center">Client</td>
     <td style="text-align:center">2.1</td>
-    <td style="text-align:left">• New devices supported: ET50/ET55, WT6000, TC25, ET51/ET56, TC20, MC9300, TC8300, EC30, L10AW <br>• Known issues fixed:<br>   1.
+    <td style="text-align:left">• New devices supported: ET50/ET55, WT6000, TC25, ET51/ET56, TC20, MC9300, TC8300, EC30, L10 Android <br>• Known issues fixed:<br>   1.
 During network congestion, when pressing the back button in the proximity screen it takes about 10 seconds to show a status message.<br>   2.
 When a user clicks on the play sound button before 5 minutes (reporting interval) has elapsed after marking a misplaced device as "To Be Found" in ZDVC console, the proper message is not displayed on the finding device. </td>
   </tr>
   <tr>
     <td style="text-align:center" rowspan="2">1.0</td>